 Historical Highlights of the VMCCA

-It is generally conceded that the Veteran Motor Car Club of America was founded in December of 1938 when twelve men met at the Hotel Statler in Boston, Massachusetts and formulated plans for the Club.
-From those humble beginnings in New England, our Club has grown to international stature today with 3,000 members throughout the world.
+It is generally conceded that the Vintage Motor Car Club of America was founded in December of 1938 when twelve men met at the Hotel Statler in Boston, Massachusetts and formulated plans for the Club.
+From those humble beginnings in New England, our Club has grown to international stature today, with 3,000 members throughout the world.

 The first VMCCA Auto Meet was held in September 1939 at the estate of John R. Macomber, “Raceland,” in Framingham, Massachusetts.
 More than 75 veteran cars were exhibited and early motoring celebrities present included Freeland O. Stanley, Charles B. King, Fred Marriott, Ralph DePalma, and George Whitney.